 Technology development for the biosciences

 World-class bioscience is critically dependent on new technologies, methodologies and resources.
-This priority aims to encourage research that will yield the next-generation of these 'new ways of working'.
-Projects should focus on underpinning and enabling one of the BBSRC strategic research priorities (food security, industrial biotechnology, bioscience underpinning health) or have potential, generic utility across one or more broad areas of the biosciences.
+This theme aims to encourage research that will yield the next-generation of these 'new ways of working'.
+Projects should focus on underpinning and enabling one of our strategic research priorities (agriculture and food security, industrial biotechnology and bioenergy, bioscience for health) or have potential, generic utility across one or more broad areas of the biosciences.

 - Bioimaging and functional analysis